necro-nemesis/Daedalus-SNAppCrafter/README.md

 3. Follow any first user password instructions provided once logged in.

-4. If you want to get the lastest updates before installing SNApp-PI-HOST:
+4. If you want to get the lastest updates before installing Daedalus-SNAppCrafter:
 ```
 sudo apt-get update
 sudo apt-get upgrade